using docker with proxy

 sudo mkdir -p /etc/systemd/system/docker.service.d

-Create a configuration file named /etc/systemd/system/docker.service.d/http-proxy.conf
+Create a file named /etc/systemd/system/docker.service.d/http-proxy.conf.

 [Service]